atquil/DesignPattern/README.md

 ```

 ### Step 3: Create a ` Factory ` to generate object of concrete class
+The `creator class` declares the `factory method` , which returns the new product object which matches the `product interface`
+    - Can declare factory method `abstract` : To force all subclasses to implement their own versions of the method.
+    - Creator class generally has some `business logic` related to product classes
 ```

 public class FoodFactory {